rationalpointofview/rpov/_posts/2016-03-09-mental-model-mathematics-central-limit-theorem.md

 **Why this is important?**

 Have you wonder why normal distribution( The bell shape curve) is so widely seen and important ?
-You see it every where, human hight, student exam scores ..
+You see it every where, for example, [human height](http://io9.gizmodo.com/5899665/this-human-bar-graph-shows-how-weve-grown-taller-over-80-years).

 [![Bean Machine Normal Distribution](http://www.rationalpov.com/wp-content/uploads/2016/03/Planche_de_Galton.jpg)](http://blog.vctr.me/posts/central-limit-theorem.html)

-Thats because a lot of things can be think of a black box which has many internal parts, and the output of the system could think of like of a sum of all the internal valuable effects, these values usually has range, so the output the system is a bell curve,
+Thats because a lot of things can be think of a black box, which consist of  many internal parts, and the output of the system could think of a sum of all the internal valuable, these values usually has range, so the output the system is a bell curve,

-most natural things or complex could be simulated by this. you can use it to find out the probability of certain event.

-For example, Human height is influenced by genes, enviromental effects, nutritions etc.

-You can think of the human height as sumation of all the influencing factors of a complex system. so by the prediction of central limit theory, it is a bell curve .
+For example, Human height is influenced by genes, enviromental effects, nutritions etc. The final result(Height) can be think of as sumation of all the influencing factors of a complex system. so by the prediction of central limit theory, it is a bell curve .

+**Why this is useful?**

+Because if the shape of the distribution is known, we can reverse look up the probability of the data set

 **When it does'n apply ?**

-One of the drawback of CLIT is it is one of the lesser reliable ones, so as any statistic mental lattice.
+One of the drawback of CLIT is , it is statistics, and statistics..

+> There are three kinds of lies: lies, damned lies, and statistics
+>   - Benjamin Disraeli

+It is often lesser reliable ones in science.

  * The Central Limit Theorem only applies to the estimated means of a population parameter when sampled randomly and independently.
-This comes in handy when working with statistics because statistics are sample estimates of population parameters

  * The central limit theorem fails when there is an infinite variance